Brand Blanshard Prize

 The Brand Blanshard Prize honors Brand Blanshard, professor of philosophy at Swarthmore from 1925 to 1945, and was established by David H. Scull ’36.

-The prize is awarded annually to the student who, in the judgment of members of the Philosophy Department, submits the best essay on any philosophical topic.
+The prize of $150 is awarded annually to the student who, in the judgment of members of the Philosophy Department, submits the best essay on any philosophical topic.
 All students are eligible to compete.

-The deadline for submission of papers is Friday, May 15, 2015.
+For Spring 2024, the deadline for submission of papers is Thursday, April 25, 2024.
 Papers must be typewritten and should not exceed 4,000 words.
 Revised term papers, senior course study papers and senior honors study papers are acceptable.
 Students may submit only 1 paper.

-Please submit papers through College Mail addressed to Donna Mucha, Administrative Assistant, Philosophy Department.
-Questions can be addressed to email@example.com.
+You may submit a hard copy via campus mail or a digital copy of papers via email - addressed to Donna Mucha, Administrative Assistant, Philosophy Department.
+Questions can be addressed to firstname.lastname@example.org.

 |2014||Joshua Chang '15||The Euthyphro Dilemma and Its Relationship to God|